Blog>Trade>Starting a Business>Boilers: Getting the Right Fit

 Boilers: Getting the Right Fit

-With gas boilers set to be banned in all new homes by 2025, is now the time to look more seriously at installing renewable technology?
+With gas boilers being phased out, is now the time to look more seriously at installing renewable technology?
 Here, we take a look at the business opportunity and the training courses available.
 Why the change?
-For years, there’s been a debate in the gas engineering industry about the…
+For years, there’s been a debate in the gas engineering industry

-With gas boilers set to be banned in all new homes by 2025, is now the time to look more seriously at installing renewable technology?
+With gas boilers gradually being phased out, is now the time to look more seriously at installing renewable technology?
 Here, we take a look at the business opportunity and the training courses available.

 Why the change?

 For years, there’s been a debate in the gas engineering industry about the long-term future of domestic gas boilers.
-In March, the Chancellor, Phillip Hammond announced that gas boilers will be replaced by low-carbon heating systems in all new homes built after 2025.
-The policy has been designed to tackle the UK’s ongoing climate crisis and help the nation meet its emissions targets.
+UK government policies change, but are designed to tackle the UK’s ongoing climate crisis and help the nation meet its emissions targets.

 Opportunity in challenge